 In 2003, The Library Foundation hosted the first Authors Dinner, created in part to showcase completion of the expansion and renovation of the Central Library.

-The Authors Dinner is Berkeley’s marquee annual fundraising event, and sells out weeks in advance every year.
-The evening features 30 prominent local authors seated at 30 tables for dinner, all in the historic reading room of the downtown Berkeley Public Library, transformed just for one night.
-Over the years the event has grown to include artists-in-residence and the opportunity to join up-close events with Bay Area authors, artists, and thinkers throughout the year.
+The Authors Dinner is Berkeley’s marquee annual fundraising event and sells out weeks in advance every year.
+The evening features up to 30 prominent local authors seated with dinner guests, all in the historic reading room of the downtown Berkeley Public Library.

 Our Neighborhood Libraries